-On behalf of the AATOD Conference Hospitality Committee, we're thrilled that you'll be visiting Philadelphia.
-Since the conference is taking place at the Philadelphia Marriott, you'll be centrally located in one of the most walkable cities in the United States.
-No matter what you crave - history, shopping, the arts, sports, science, gardens, architecture, or dining - you will find countless and diverse options nearby.
+Welcome to Philadelphia n behalf of the AATOD Conference Hospitality Committee, we are thrilled that you are here in Philadelphia.
+The Philadelphia Marriott Downtown, is centrally located in one of the most walkable cities in the United States.
+No matter what you crave-dining, shopping, the arts, sports, science, gardens, or architecture-you will find countless and diverse options nearby.
+Home to some of Philadelphia's best restaurants, the Center City dining scene is diverse and happening.
+American and international cuisine are represented by Ruth's Chris Steakhouse and Morton's, Italian at Osteria, and Japanese from "Iron Chef' Masaharu Morimoto at Morimoto.
+Another option is the Museum Restaurant, which features a rotating seasonal menu to complement, in either region or origin, the exhibits in the Philadelphia Museum of Art.
+A favorite of Philadelphia locals, Bistro St. Tropez draws crowds with seasonal French bistro fare and breathtaking views of the Schuylkill River.
+No matter what your taste, restaurants in Center City offer a bounty of appealing dining options.
 You may know Philadelphia as the City of Brotherly Love with a rich history and foundation for American democracy, but did you know that we're also a city of firsts?
-The first hospital in the US (1751) was Pennsylvania Hospital, the first bank in the nation (1780), the first stock exchange (1790), Philly was the first capital of the US (1790-1800), the Philadelphia Zoo was the first in the nation, Wanamaker's (now Macy's) was the first department store, and the very first professional football game took place here in 1934 - Philadelphia Eagles beat the Cincinnati Reds, (64-0).
+The first hospital in the US (1751) was Pennsylvania Hospital, the first bank in the nation (1780), the first stock exchange (1790), Philly was the first capital of the US (1790-1800), the Philadelphia Zoo was the first in the nation, Wanamaker's (now Macy's) was the first department store, and the very first professional football game took place here in 1934-Philadelphia Eagles beat the Cincinnati Reds, (64-0).
 Go Eagles!
 Want more history?
 Independence Hall, the Constitution Center and the Liberty Bell are right down the street from the hotel.
 In addition to all this rich history in nation-building, many of you will have an interest in Philadelphia's contributions to medicine.
 The College of Physicians, the United States' first professional medical organization, continues to promote the awareness of health to the public and owns an outstanding collection of medical oddities at the Mutter Museum.
 Visit the museum to see archival photographs of unusual deformities, diseases, and other afflictions.
+Feel free to stop by the Hospitality Table for more information.